ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 only once per variable or expression.
 There is one exception to this rule, as follows.

-In OCaml, it is possible to simultaneously match on multiple values:
+In stock OCaml, it is possible to simultaneously match on multiple values:

 ```ocaml
 match x, y, z with